-TOTAL STAFF 2 (3 if water truck is used)
+2 (3 if water truck is used)

-See tactics on booming and skimming for additional equipment and personnel needs for recovery of free oil

-Ambient sea water for flooding and flushing operations may also be supplied via pumps located aboard off-shore
+- See tactics on booming and skimming for additional equipment and personnel needs for recovery of free oil generated by these tactics. - Ambient sea water for flooding and flushing operations may also be supplied via pumps located aboard off-shore response vessels.

-Unified Command approval is required for any shoreline cleanup tactic.
-Additional permits may be required for

-Washing oil and/or sediments downslope to lower intertidal zones that may have plant or animal communities should be avoided, particularly if these were not initially oiled.
+- Unified Command approval is required for any shoreline cleanup tactic.
+Additional permits may be required for beach or upland access, and to anchor boom to the beach (e.g., ADF&G, ADNR, SHPO, etc.). - Washing oil and/or sediments downslope to lower intertidal zones that may have plant or animal communities should be avoided, particularly if these were not initially oiled.
 This can be avoided by working at only mid-tide or higher water levels so that these communities are below the water line.
 This oil and oiled sediment should be contained and collected as part of the treatment process.
-If it cannot be recovered, the technique only disperses

-• Flooding is effective on most shoreline types, but it may have limited application only on sand or mud flats and

-Low-pressure, cold-water flushing is effective on most impermeable shoreline types and on some permeable shores or marshes.
+If it cannot be recovered, the technique only disperses oil rather than cleans the shoreline. - Flooding is effective on most shoreline types, but it may have limited application only on sand or mud flats and on steep man-made solid structures.
+Generally, flooding is not a very intrusive technique. - Low-pressure, cold-water flushing is effective on most impermeable shoreline types and on some permeable shores or marshes.
 It may have limited application only on sand beaches, sand-gravel beaches, or sand flats, and is probably not appropriate on mud flats.
-Generally, this is not an intrusive technique and leaves most organisms

-• Low-pressure, warm/hot water flushing is effective on most impermeable shoreline types, but may have limited application only on sand beaches, sand-gravel beaches, and sand flats and is probably not appropriate on mud flats.
-Generally, this is not a highly intrusive technique if used carefully in conjunction with high-volume flooding,

-· The effectiveness of flooding and low-pressure flushing decreases as oil viscosity increases and as depth of

-High-pressure, cold-water flushing has limited application only for oiled bedrock or solid man-made shorelines.

-High-pressure, warm/hot-water flushing usually has only limited application for solid man-made structures.
-The
+Generally, this is not an intrusive technique and leaves most organisms in place. - Low-pressure, warm/hot water flushing is effective on most impermeable shoreline types, but may have limited application only on sand beaches, sand-gravel beaches, and sand flats and is probably not appropriate on mud flats.
+Generally, this is not a highly intrusive technique if used carefully in conjunction with high-volume flooding, which minimizes the potential adverse effects on shoreline organisms of using heated water. - The effectiveness of flooding and low-pressure flushing decreases as oil viscosity increases and as depth of penetration increases on cobble beaches. - High-pressure, cold-water flushing has limited application only for oiled bedrock or solid man-made shorelines.
+High-pressure water can dislodge attached organisms and may damage others. - High-pressure, warm/hot-water flushing usually has only limited application for solid man-made structures.
+The heated water or the pressures may dislodge attached organisms or damage others.

-TACTIC SH-4 Shoreline Cleanup Using Steam Cleaning or Sand Blasting (Page 1 of 2)
+\Warm/hot-water flushing would be used only where road access is available to truck heated water to the site.